ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

- accusatory instrument underlying the judgment vacated but also of one or more other accusatory instruments against the [defendant] APPLICANT then pending in the same court, the order  of  vacation  completely  restores such other accusatory instruments; and such is the case even though such order dismisses the main accusatory instrument underlying the judgment.
+ accusatory instrument underlying the judgment vacated but also of one or more other accusatory instruments against the [defendant] APPLICANT then pending in the same court, the order  of  vacation  completely  restores
+ A. 2878--A  6

+ such other accusatory instruments; and such is the case even though such order dismisses the main accusatory instrument underlying the judgment.
   [9.]
-8. Upon granting of a motion pursuant to paragraph (j) of subdi- vision one of this section, the court [may] MUST VACATE THE JUDGMENT AND MAY, IN ADDITION TO THE REMEDIES IN SUBDIVISION THREE OF  THIS  SECTION,
+8. Upon granting of a motion pursuant to paragraph (j) of subdi- vision one of this section, the court may either:
- either:
-  (a)  With  the  consent of the people, [vacate the judgment or] modify the judgment by reducing it to one of conviction for a lesser offense OR ALLOW THE APPLICANT TO REPLEAD TO  A  DISPOSITION  AGREED  UPON  BY  THE PARTIES; or
-  (b)  [Vacate  the judgment and order a new trial wherein the defendant enters] PERMIT THE APPLICANT TO ENTER a plea to  the  same  offense  [in order  to  permit the court to] AND resentence the [defendant] APPLICANT in accordance with the amendatory provisions  of  subdivision  one-a  of section 70.15 of the penal law.
+  (a) With the consent of the people, vacate the judgment or modify  the judgment by reducing it to one of conviction for a lesser offense; or (b)  Vacate the judgment and order a new trial wherein the [defendant] APPLICANT enters a plea to the same offense in order to permit the court to resentence the [defendant] APPLICANT in accordance with the amendato- ry provisions of subdivision one-a of section 70.15 of the penal law.
-  9. UPON GRANTING OF A MOTION PURSUANT TO PARAGRAPH J-1 OF SUBDIVISION ONE OF THIS SECTION, THE COURT MUST VACATE THE JUDGMENT AND  PERMIT  THE APPLICANT  TO  ENTER  A  PLEA TO THE SAME OFFENSE IN ORDER TO PERMIT THE COURT TO RESENTENCE THE APPLICANT TO THREE HUNDRED SIXTY-FOUR DAYS.
-  10. NOTWITHSTANDING ANY OTHER PROVISION OF  THIS  SECTION,  THE  COURT MUST ORDER A HEARING AND ADDRESS THE MERITS OF ANY CLAIM FOR RELIEF WHEN THE  APPLICANT  ASSERTS  THAT, IN LIGHT OF ALL AVAILABLE EVIDENCE, THERE EXISTS A COLORABLE CLAIM THAT HE OR SHE IS ACTUALLY INNOCENT.
-WHEN  THE APPLICANT  RAISES  AN ACTUAL INNOCENCE CLAIM BASED ON, IN WHOLE OR PART, NEW EVIDENCE OF ACTUAL INNOCENCE, THE COURT MAY NOT SUMMARILY  DENY  THE MOTION  ON  THE  GROUND  THAT  THE APPLICANT PREVIOUSLY MOVED FOR RELIEF UNDER THIS ARTICLE.
   § 3.
 Section 440.20 of the criminal procedure law,  subdivision  1  as
  amended by chapter 1 of the laws of 1995, is amended to read as follows:
  § 440.20 Motion to set aside sentence; by [defendant] APPLICANT.